kyleposluns/CrimePot/README.md

 A project that uses the data from the Crime Incident Reports provided by the Boston Police Department.

+This project was designed to help people in disadvantaged areas.
+The crime incident reports data is visualized onto an accessible user interface built on Google Maps.
+Residents in the Boston area can use this tool to see how safe their area is.
+This data can also be used to compare the safety of different areas in Boston.
+This visualization meaningful because it can spread awareness of a difference in living conditions between different classes and neighborhoods.
+Our goal as a team was to make technology that improves the physical world
+us:

+“Unless someone like you cares a whole awful lot, Nothing is going to get better.
+It's not.” - Dr. Seuss, The Lorax.

 Written in Python 3, Flask, Javascript, HTML, and CSS.
 Created for [Hack Beanpot](https://hackbeanpot.com/) 2019.

 ![alt text](https://i.imgur.com/D9MfoGH.png)